RobertMyles/sweet_R_tricks/README.md

 #> ---------------------
 ```

-Also, from the comments to the above tweet (I prefer this actually):
+Also, from the comments to the above tweet, by Sam Firke, the author the
+[janitor](https://github.com/sfirke/janitor) package (I prefer this
+actually):

 ``` r
 library(dplyr)